The DDA meets the 2nd Thursday of each month at 11 am

 DDA Board Members

-Hollie Hutchinson, and Jennifer
+Hollie Hutchinson, Cindy Green, and Cheri Winham Huff.

 The DDA’s revitalization strategies are structured around the National Trust for Historic Preservation’s Four Point Main Street Approach.